lewagon/dotfiles/00-Setup/01-Submit-your-code/README.md

 * Go back to your home (`~`) directory
 * Destroy the tmp folder
 * Clear the terminal window

-## Exercise 2: Let's `rake`.

-Move to the exercise folder with the command at the top of this page.

-* Run `rake`.
-It should be all red (as you have not started coding).

-Open the `lib/wagon_start.rb` file in Sublime Text.
-That's where you'll need to edit the code.

-* Make the `wagon_start` method return `"That's how it starts"`
-* In the terminal, run `rake` and make sure if you're 100% green + have a good style.
-* Commit your changes, and push them.
-* Go back to Kitt, and refresh the page.
-You should see your solution on the right.

-## Exercise 3: Once more, with feelings

-Open the `lib/buddy.rb`.
-Make sure that the method `today_my_buddys_github_nickname_is` does **return** (which is different than **puts**!) the github username of your buddy.
-If you don't have any buddy, just return your own github username.

 When you're done you can look at the links below.